 The Association extends credit to third party payers of child development, residence and other programs in the normal course of operations which are due within 90 days of the date of service.
 The Association also extends credit to its members enrolling in certain programs, such as summer and day camp, which are due in full prior to the start of the program.
 Receivables are recorded at estimated fair value at the time of origination and are reflected in the statements of financial position net of allowance for doubtful accounts.
-The allowance for doubtful accounts is determined by a monthly review of account balances, including the age of the balance and historical collection experience.
+The allowance for doubtful accounts is determined by a monthly review of account balances, including the age of the balance, historical collection experience, current conditions and reasonably forecasted future events.
 Uncollectible receivables are charged to the allowance.
 An expense is recorded at the time the allowance is adjusted.